thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 # Problems to investigate

 Some weirds problem happened during the development and the competition.
-There are listed below :
+There are listed below, but not explained, we may investigate it in the future, but if you know why, feel free to contact us :).

 ## ASLR